sandeep-daiict/PeriodicBenchmarkingService/README.txt

 Future Work.
 1. No Exception Handling like Redis Connection fail.
-2. If third API fails cahce failed URl in redis and retry.
+2. If third Party API call fails cache failed URl in redis and retry.